The following table lists the differences between Hashtable and Dictionary in C#.

-|Hashtable included in System.Collections namespace.||Dictionary included in System.Collections.Generic namespace.|
+|Hashtable is included in the System.Collections namespace.||Dictionary is included in the System.Collections.Generic namespace.|

-|Hashtable is loosely typed (non-generic) collection, this means it stores key-value pairs of any data types.||Dictionary is generic collection.
+|Hashtable is a loosely typed (non-generic) collection, this means it stores key-value pairs of any data types.||Dictionary is a generic collection.
 So it can store key-value pairs of specific data types.|

 |Hashtable is thread safe.||Only public static members are thread safe in Dictionary.|

-|Hashtable returns null if we try to find a key which does not exist.||Dictionary returns null if we try to find a key which does not exist.|
+|Hashtable returns null if we try to find a key which does not exist.||Dictionary throws an exception if we try to find a key which does not exist.|

-|Data retrival is slower than dictionary because of boxing-unboxing.||Data retrival is faster than Hashtable.|
+|Data retrieval is slower than dictionary because of boxing-unboxing.||Data retrieval is faster than Hashtable.|